Tasmanian Seafarers' Memorial: Design

 The Memorial is a simple, almost unassuming structure designed to present a multitude of individual plaques for quiet viewing and contemplation.
 Sited in a park on Esplanade West, Triabunna and overlooking the local port of Spring Bay, the structure comprises low, curved masonry walls forming a fish shape in plan, upon the capping of which are set the commemorative plaques.
 Openings to each side allow viewers into the centre of the Memorial, where a masonry boat-like plinth supports a large vertical anchor cross and the Merchant Naval plaque.
 A separate sandstone bollard to one side carries the main Naval plaque, while ahead and on the front quarters of the Memorial stand ships masts with halyards and lights, and a flagpole.

 Open space is provided around the main structure to allow for the conducting of significant ceremonies and services, a number of which occur each year.
-The design combines both maritime and spiritual influences by incorporating a plan layout which reflects the early Christian ichthys or "fish" symbol, and was undertaken by local Tasmanians Mrs K. M. Fergusson and J. G. Castle.
+The design combines both maritime and spiritual influences by incorporating a plan layout which reflects the early Christian ichthys or "fish" symbol, and was undertaken by local Tasmanians Mrs K. M. Fergusson OAM and J. G. Castle.

 Annual service

-Commencing in 1998, the Tasmanian Seafarers Memorial has conducted an annual service of dedication, usually held on the third Sunday in October.
+Commencing in 1998, the memorial has conducted an annual service of dedication, usually held on the third Sunday in October.
 This timing allows the service to include the annual Blessing of the Fleet for the local fishing industry.

 The services have frequently been attended by dignitaries, servicemen and survivors including his Hon. the Governor of Tasmania; Federal and State politicians; the Chief Justice of the Tasmanian Supreme Court; and senior officers of the Royal Australian Navy.